alter-at-sps/pico-fan/keybuzz/README.md

 # Key-buzz

-a mini synch entirely based on a PWM controlled piezo buzzer.
+a mini synth keyboard entirely based on a PWM controlled piezo buzzer.
 Three tones available with three buttons.

+you already heard it. :)

 # Schema